-- 1. TUF will support respect the protection of internationally proclaimed human rights; and
+- Thai Union will support and respect the protection of internationally proclaimed human rights; and

-- 2. Make sure that it is not complicit in human rights abuses
+- Make sure that they are not complicit in human rights abuses

-- 3. TUF will uphold the freedom of association and the effective recognition of the right to collective bargaining;
+- Thai Union will uphold the freedom of association and the effective recognition of the right to collective bargaining;

-- 4. The elimination of all forma of forced and compulsory labor;
+- The elimination of all forms of forced and compulsory labor;

-- 6. The elimination of discrimination in respect of employment and occupation
+- Thai elimination of discrimination in respect of employment and occupation

-- 7. TUF will support a precautionary approach to environmental challenges;
+- Thai Union will support a precautionary approach to environmental challenges;

-- 10. TUF will work against corruption in all its forms, including extortion and bribery
+- Thai Union will work against corruption in all its forms, including extortion and bribery

 Thai Union is also committed to the following sustainability alliances, initiatives and standards: